Class of 2017

-In high school through the World Food Prize Borlaug-Ruan International Internship, Rachel conducted original, independent research on nutrition and gender development in India for eight weeks at the International Crops Research Institute for the Semi-Arid Tropics.
+While still in high school, Rachel won the World Food Prize Borlaug-Ruan International Internship and conducted original, independent research on nutrition and gender development in India for eight weeks at the International Crops Research Institute for the Semi-Arid Tropics.
 As a result of her research, she won the 2013 John Chrystal Internship Award, which serves to recognize a World Food Prize Borlaug-Ruan Intern who best exemplifies the goals of the internship – to involve students in meaningful research concerning food sustainability in developing nations and to immerse them in a diverse culture.

 At Notre Dame, Rachel served as the multicultural commissioner in Pasquerilla East Hall for the 2014-2015 academic year.
-She is also involved in the Center for Social Concerns (CSC), engaging in CSC seminars and working as a student assistant for Dr. Connie Mick.
-Through the CSC she began volunteering at the South Bend Center for the Homeless, and continues to do so weekly.
-Rachel also acts in Show Some Skin, a performance group seeking to give a voice to unspoken stories about identity and difference on Notre Dame’s campus.
+She was involved in the Center for Social Concerns (CSC), engaging in CSC seminars and working as a student assistant for Dr. Connie Mick.
+Through the CSC, she began volunteering at the South Bend Center for the Homeless.
+Rachel also acted in Show Some Skin, a performance group seeking to give a voice to unspoken stories about identity and diversity on Notre Dame’s campus.

-Rachel spent her first HYSP summer sea kayaking for thirty days in the Alaskan wilderness, an experience she claims is one of the most memorable and impactful of her life.
-In 2014, she worked in Beijing, P.R.
-China, at a foster home for mentally and physically disabled children for three months.
-There she taught English at a local middle school, organized English tutoring programs for adults, orchestrated summer camps for children, and worked one-on-one with a little girl to help improve her cognitive function.
+Rachel spent her first HYSP summer sea kayaking in the Alaskan wilderness.
+The following summer she worked at a foster home for mentally and physically disabled children in Beijing, China.
+There she also taught English at a local middle school, organized English tutoring programs for adults, orchestrated summer camps for children, and worked one-on-one with a little girl to help improve her cognitive function.

 - Areas of Study: Finance; International Economics; Romance Languages